Vince's Complete GRE Math Concepts Guide

 GRE Math Practice Questions

 Once you've mastered a concept with Khan Academy or Prepswift, check it off on the ETS Math Review and move onto the next one.
-Your job is to get this whole project done ASAP, so you can start practicing with Manhattan 5-lb. and ETS GRE questions.
+Once you're done with arithmetic, do the arithmetic chapters in the 5-lb. book, and when you're done with that phase, move into ETS practice (and supplement with Gregmat and/or GMAT questions if you have timed).
 The more realistic GRE math questions you successfully solve on your own - i.e., without following someone else's solution - the better you get.

 It's a numbers game, pun intended. :)